 Johnny: Okay, I know you're talking to me, but that's about it.

 Reed: Bake the beach.

-- Film the Hand: Ben when the Puppet Master makes Reed humiliate himself on live TV.
+- Film the Hand: Ben sticks his hand up when the Puppet Master makes Reed humiliate himself on live TV.

 - Green-Eyed Monster: Mr. Masters believes he should be the one getting praised for his art, not his colleagues.